-Written requests for records may be sent to the Township by mail or via facsimile to 610-589-5312, or they may be delivered in person during the Township’s regular business hours of 8:00 AM to 3:00 PM Monday through Thursday and 8:00 AM to 12:00 Noon on Friday.
+Written requests for records may be sent to the Township by mail or via facsimile to 610-589-5312, or they may be delivered in person during the Township’s regular business hours of 9:00 AM to 2:00 PM Monday through Friday.
 Delivery "in person" includes delivery by the requester, courier, messenger, parcel delivery service, or other similar service.

 To expedite processing, the written request shall state explicitly – both on the enclosure envelope of fax cover sheet and in the written request – that the communication is made for the purpose of requesting access to public records under the Law.

 All requests for records shall be mailed or delivered to:

 Submittal of a request to any other address or facsimile number does not give rise to any obligation on the part of the Township to respond to it, nor can it serve as a basis for the deemed denial of the request.

 The Right-to-Know Law official, has the authority to grant and deny physical access to a public record and the discretion to impose reasonable restrictions on the time, place and nature of access.

 If a written request for records is granted in whole or in part, the following fees will be charged to the requester:

 Copies $0.25 per page side